ibm-cloud-docs/databases-for-mongodb/howto-managing-connections.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing {{site.data.keyword.databases-for-mongodb_full}} Connections
+# Managing Connections
 {: #managing-connections}

-Connections to your {{site.data.keyword.databases-for-mongodb_full}} deployment use resources, so it is important to consider how many connections you need when tuning your deployment's performance.
+Connections to your {{site.data.keyword.databases-for-mongodb}} deployment use resources, so it is important to consider how many connections you need when tuning your deployment's performance.
 PostgreSQL uses a `max_connections` setting to limit the number of connections (and resources that are consumed by connections) to prevent run-away connection behavior from overwhelming your deployment's resources.

 You can check the value of `max_connections` with your [admin user](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user) and [`psql`](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql).
 ```sh